hoodiecrow/ConsTcl/README.md

 #### Char class

-The Char class defines what capabilities a character has (in addition to those from the NIL class), and also defines the internal representation of a character value expression.
+The Char class defines what capabilities a character has (in addition to those from the Base class), and also defines the internal representation of a character value expression.
 A character is stored in an instance as a Tcl character, and the `` char `` method yields the character as result.

 ```
 oo::class create ::constcl::Char {
-  superclass ::constcl::NIL
+  superclass ::constcl::Base
   variable value
   constructor {v} {
     switch -regexp $v {